 Since his arrival, Georgia has seen its blocking totals increase each year.
-The Bulldog defensive front has seen the total number of blocks increase from 245.5 in his first year to 275 this past season.
-Georgia middles averaged 2.3 blocks per set in 2013, good enough for fifth in the SEC.
-Elena Perri ranked in the top 10 in the SEC in blocks per set, averaging 1.04 in 2013.
+The Bulldog defensive front has seen the total number of blocks increase from 245.5 in his first year to 285 this past season.
+Georgia finished the regular-season ranked first in total blocks (285) and in blocks per set (2.39).
+Desiree McCray ranked third in blocks per set in the SEC and was named the SEC Defensive Player of the Week for the first time in her career.

-With the help of Lauer's guidance, the Georgia volleyball program has taken great strides, making its first NCAA Tournament appearance since 2004 this past season.
-Georgia also put together its first 20-win since 2002 and recorded this most wins in a season since 1994.
+With the help of Lauer’s guidance, the Georgia volleyball program has taken great strides, making its first NCAA Tournament appearance since 2004 in 2013.
+That year, Georgia also put together its first 20-win since 2002 and recorded the most wins in a season since 1994.

 Prior to his stint in Tuscaloosa, Lauer spent four years as the head coach at the University of Missouri - St. Louis where he took his team from the bottom of the conference to a top five standing.
 The Tritons put together their first 10-plus conference match winning season in Lauer’s final year after managing just four Great Lakes Valley Conference wins when he began in 2004.